A BSDEs approach to pathwise uniqueness for stochastic evolution equations: Introduction

 In our framework there are examples of non uniqueness of solutions in the deterministic case (i.e., when $W =0$ in \eqref{nonlinear_stochastic_eq_intro}) (see \cite{dapr-fl} and \cite{MasPri17}).
 Hence our main result on strong uniqueness, see Theorem \ref{teo:abs_uni1}, is due to the presence of the Wiener noise (regularization by noise).
 Clearly, such theorem holds also in the Lipschitz case $\beta =1$ (in this case the result does not depend on $W$).
 Moreover, the boundedness of $\tilde C$ can be relaxed by a localization procedure (see Remark \ref{gen}).
 Our pathwise result also implies the existence of a strong mild solution (cf. Remark \ref{strong}).

-Examples of singular semilinear SPDEs of the form \eqref{nonlinear_stochastic_eq_intro} we can treat are stochastic damped wave equations which describe elastic systems with structural damping (for such equations existence of solutions in the linear case is also a delicate issue) and semilinear stochastic 3D heat equations (see \eqref{abst_sto_damped_WE_1a}, \eqref{ww42} and Section \ref{sec:applications} which is about applications).
+Examples of singular semilinear SPDEs of the form \eqref{nonlinear_stochastic_eq_intro} we can treat are stochastic damped equations which describe elastic systems with structural damping and semilinear stochastic 3D heat equations (see \eqref{abst_sto_damped_WE_1a}, \eqref{ww42} and Section \ref{sec:applications} which is about applications).